Kirby Delauter

 W.F.
-Delauter and Son
+Delauter & Son

 Delauter is the president of W.F.
 Delauter & Son, a development and construction company based in Emmitsburg, Maryland.
 He owns over half of the company.
 The company was paid $525,309 by Frederick County, Maryland, to improve the Libertytown, Maryland, pump station.
 According to The Baltimore Sun, the company "builds roads, water and sewer systems, storm water management and other forms of infrastructure".
 Founded in 1955 by Delauter's grandfather, Willie F. Delauter, and his father, Russell Delauter, he bought the company in 1993.
 W.F.
 Delauter & Son does business in Maryland, Pennsylvania and Virginia.

 Frederick County paid W.F.
 Delauter & Son $72,557 for snow removal services in 2009.
 Delauter said that upon being elected county commissioner, he would recuse himself on voting on issues involving his company.
 He would continue to bid on county projects and would consult the county's Ethics Commission if there were any issues.

+W.F.
+Delauter & Son announced in April 2024 that it was closing.
+The business filed for Chapter 11 bankruptcy protection in May 2024.